The Oak Building, Herne Hill School

 The event, Family Concert - Flautotonic, will take place at Brockwell Hall, and it will feature: Flautotonicdetails

 Peter loves the versatility of the classical guitar in the sense that so many differing styles can be effectively communicated with the instrument.
-In order to give you a real taster of this, for his recital Peter will be performing from the classic Spanish Romantic repertoire of the 19th Century, Latin Classical music with great rhythms from the modern period, Flamenco guitar, Calypso, arrangements of famous popular songs as well as Blues music.
+In order to give you a real taster of this, Peter will perform from the Spanish Romantic repertoire of the 19th Century, Latin Classical music with great rhythms from the modern period, plus Flamenco, Calypso, Blues, and arrangements of famous popular songs.

 His extraordinary guitar playing has taken Steve to festivals and venues across Europe and now our TV screens as a ‘Guitar Star’ finalist.
 His ability to hold the bass-line and chords, while adding melody lines that sing, make his guitar playing unique.
 He is a master of open-chord tunings and his bottle-neck guitar turns heads.